vsajip/peewee-extra-fields/README.md

 Its 100% Optional, but recommend.
 We check that Cython Compiles on Travis.

+You dont have to learn anything about Cython, it just works automatically.
 The Packages on PyPi dont have any `*.c`, `*.cpp`, `*.pyc`, `*.so`.

 [Cython is used by lots of projects and companies.](https://github.com/cython/cython/wiki/projects#projects-using-cython) [Please check Cython documentation for more info.](https://cython.readthedocs.io)